-In relation to defined contribution (i.e. accumulation) superannuation plans, the associated expense is simply the employer contributions that are paid or payable in respect of employees who are members of these plans during the reporting period.
+Defined contribution (i.e. accumulation) superannuation plans expenditure is simply the employer contributions that are paid or payable in respect of employees who are members of these plans during the reporting period.
 Contributions to defined contribution superannuation plans are expensed when incurred.